equivalent/scrapbook2/archive/blogs/draft-decorator-validations.md

-Another issue is that the `@errors` instance_variable is defined on the instance level of the decorator class, meaning that the model and the decorator has their own separate `@instance.errors`
+Another issue is that the `@errors` instance_variable is defined on the instance level of the decorator class, meaning that the model and the decorator has their own separate `errors`

 > This happens due to `include ActiveModel::Validations` [source here][3]